1 killed, 1 hurt in Graham rollover wreck, officials say

-A 24-year-old man was killed and his 24-year-old passenger was injured after a rollover crash early Saturday in Graham, according to the Pierce County Sheriff's Department.
+A 24-year-old man was killed and his 24-year-old passenger injured early Saturday after a rollover crash in Graham, according to the Pierce County Sheriff's Department.

-The single-vehicle crash happened at the intersection of 200th Street East at 120th Avenue East about 2 a.m., sheriff's spokesman Ed Troyer said.
+The single-vehicle crash happened about 2 a.m. at 200th Street East and 120th Avenue East., sheriff's spokesman Ed Troyer said.

 It is unknown whether intoxicants played a role in the crash, Troyer said.